Skip to content

 Quick verdict

-Choose Canva if you need non-designers creating professional graphics and presentations.
-Choose Fathom if you prioritize sales teams, founders, anyone in lots of zoom meetings.
+Choose Canva if your daily work is mostly drag-and-drop graphic design with built-in AI helpers.
+Choose Fathom if your daily work is mostly Sales teams, founders, anyone in lots of Zoom meetings.
 Canva scores higher in user reviews (4.7 vs 4.6).
 Both offer free tiers — try each before committing.

 Canva